-SMART: Science Maths And Real Technology
+SMART: Science Maths and Real Technology

-Workshops can be delivered as stand alone sessions (1 - 2 hours duration), or, be packaged into full-day events or multi-week lesson series.
+Workshops can be delivered as stand alone sessions (1 - 2 hours duration), be packaged into full-day events, or delivered as a multi-week lesson series.

 Teacher Professional Development

 SMART offer professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.